-In 1983, our founder, Ellen Kogstad, noticed an issue in her neighborhood — young moms lacking the support of their communities.
-She purchased diapers and formula and began distributing them from the trunk of her car.
+In 1983, our founder, Ellen Kogstad, saw a need in her neighborhood — young moms lacking the support of their communities.
+From there, she took action, starting with the simple act of gathering and distributing diapers and formula from the trunk of her car.

-Four decades years later, New Moms has expanded to support young families throughout Chicagoland with our Housing, Job Training, and Family Support programs.
-Our programs are designed by and with young moms’ goals in mind.
+Four decades years later, New Moms has expanded to support young families throughout Chicagoland beyond Housing, including Job Training, and Family Support, and Academic Coaching programs.
+These programs are designed specifically for young moms, with their input and goals in mind.

 Since New Moms’ inception in 1983, our innovation and efforts generated the following recognition and success: